lpzraf/react-pictures-app/README.md

-## Image Search Bar app built with React JS
+## Teact Pictures App, an image search bar built with React JS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).